"Let's hope we've finally made some progress."

 There is no spoken dialogue in this episode, and the entire video is in "Demo" mode.
 No pieces are collected by Paul, as he is not present.

-For your information, the mysterious player collects 101 pieces.
+For your information, this player collects 101 pieces.

 The video starts out with a player moving very erratically around the reverse Quitter's Room.

-After that, a smash-cut into (probably) another player begins as he enters the same room.
+After that, a smash-cut into another player begins as they enter the same room.
 As this Naul approaches the mirror wall, a new figure appears on the other side who seems to have a tetrahedral ruby for a head.